PaulHenrik/DataLiteracy_FARS/README.md

 contextily
 logging
 ```
-Download all data Files and place them in the Daten folder.
+Download all data Files and place them in the data folder.

 ## Data Explanation:
 ### FARS2021National